Altermagnetism in quasicrystals

 \section{Abstract}

 Altermagnets are a recently discovered class of magnetic materials that combine a collinear, zero-magnetization spin structure, characteristic of antiferromagnets, with spin-split electronic bands, a hallmark of ferromagnets.
 This unique behavior arises from the breaking of combined time-reversal and spatial symmetries (such as inversion or lattice translation), which are preserved in conventional antiferromagnets.
-To date, research has focused on altermagnetic phases in periodic crystals, where the order is linked to specific crystallographic rotation symmetries.
-In this work, we demonstrate that quasicrystals, which possess rotational symmetries forbidden in periodic lattices, can host exotic altermagnetic orders.
+To date, research has mainly focused on altermagnetic phases in periodic crystals, where the order is linked to rotational symmetries compatible with translational periodicity.
+In this Letter, we demonstrate that quasicrystals, which possess rotational symmetries incompatible with periodicity, can host exotic altermagnetic orders.
 Using symmetry analysis and self-consistent mean-field theory, we predict stable $g$-wave and $i$-wave altermagnetism in octagonal and dodecagonal quasicrystals, respectively.
-These novel phases are characterized by global $C_8T$ and $C_{12}T$ symmetries and manifest as unique anisotropic spin-splittings in their spectral functions and spin conductance, featuring characteristic eight- and twelve-fold nodal structures that serve as unambiguous experimental fingerprints.
-Our findings establish quasicrystals as a versatile platform for realizing unconventional altermagnetic orders beyond the constraints of crystallographic symmetry.
+These phases are characterized by global $C_8 T$ and $C_{12} T$ symmetries and exhibit anisotropic spin-splittings in their spectral functions and spin conductance, with characteristic eight- and twelve-fold nodal structures that establish a theoretical framework for identifying these phases in future experiments.
+Our findings establish quasicrystals as a versatile platform for realizing unconventional altermagnetic orders beyond the constraints of periodicity.